Follow the latest news and updates by subscribing to our newsletter.

-We help faith communities develop permanent supportive tiny home villages, called Sacred Settlements, designed to address long-term homelessness.
+We help churches develop permanent supportive tiny home villages, called Sacred Settlements, designed to address long-term homelessness.
 Each one is owned and operated by the worshipping community on their land with Settled by their side for the journey.

 Who we are